John Gerretsen: McGuinty government

 The Liberal Party won the 2003 election with 72 seats out of 103, and Gerretsen was re-elected with over 60% support.
-On October 23, 2003, he was named Minister of Municipal Affairs, with responsibility for Seniors.
+On October 23, 2003, he was named Minister of Municipal Affairs, with responsibility for seniors.
 In March 2004, his portfolio was renamed the Ministry of Municipal Affairs and Housing.

 Gerretsen was the primary spokesperson for the McGuinty government in its controversial decision to permit further housing expansion on the Oak Ridges Moraine, despite an election promise not to do so.
 The Liberals claimed that they lacked the legal authority to prevent further development in the area.
-His main legislative success has been in leading in the enactment of a 1.8 million acre (7,300 km²) green belt surrounding the City of Toronto in 2005.
+His main legislative success has been in leading in the enactment of a 1.8 million acre (7,300 km2) green belt surrounding the City of Toronto in 2005.

-After a cabinet shuffle on June 29, 2005, the responsibility for Seniors issues was transferred to another government minister.
+After a cabinet shuffle on June 29, 2005, the responsibility for seniors issues was transferred to another government minister.
 Gerretsen was retained as Minister of Municipal Affairs and Housing.

-In the 2007 election of October 10, 2007, Gerretsen won re-election with just under 50 per cent support.
+In the 2007 election of October 10, 2007, Gerretsen won re-election with just under 50% support.
 On October 29, 2007, Gerretsen was appointed as Minister of the Environment.

 On August 18, 2010, Gerretsen was moved to the post of Minister of the Consumer Services.

 He won re-election in the October 6, 2011 election.
 He was appointed Attorney General of Ontario and was re-appointed when Kathleen Wynne became premier in early 2013.

 On October 25, 2013, Gerretsen announced that he would not run in the next election.
 Just before his retirement at the June 2014 election, Gerretsen was moved from the Attorney-General portfolio to that of Chair of Cabinet.